 A course can count for up to one perspective and two skills at the same time.
 For instance, if you take ENG 141, you will have completed CRE, f-w, and o.

-If you have questions about ESP before arriving on campus, please do not hesitate to contact Trish Hammer, dean of academic services, at firstname.lastname@example.org.
+If you have questions about ESP before arriving on campus, please do not hesitate to contact Rebecca Beach, dean of academic services, at firstname.lastname@example.org.